codepath/android_guides/Using-the-App-ToolBar.md

  * As a regular `View`, the toolbar is easier to position, animate and control
  * Multiple distinct `ToolBar` elements can be defined within a single activity

-Keep in that you can also configure any `ToolBar` as an Activity’s ActionBar, meaning that your standard options menu actions will be display within.
+Keep in mind that you can also configure any `ToolBar` as an Activity’s ActionBar, meaning that your standard options menu actions will be display within.

 Note that the ActionBar continues to work and if **all you need is a static bar at the top** that can host icons and a back button, then you can safely continue to use `ActionBar`.